-I didn’t see a lot of Alexia Clark workout plan reviews (there’s no Alexia Clark app as of this writing, girls, just an FYI since I know that’s a popular search. 🙂 ) when I was trying to decide whether or not to sign up for the program.
+I didn’t see a lot of Alexia Clark workout plan reviews (update: as of 12/24/19, there is now an Alexia Clark APP!
+For the longest time, there wasn’t one. 🙂 ) when I was trying to decide whether or not to sign up for the program.
 So I decided to write one.
 I signed up for the program and tried it for a few weeks, canceled to start another program with a group of ladies, then missed the Alexia Clark workouts so much that I quit the other program early and signed back up.

 What Is the Program Like?

 A different workout every weekday.
 That means five totally different workouts.
 It irks me when programs say they’re going to give you a new workout every day and then fail to deliver (it’s happened to me more than once, so I’m not pointing fingers at any single program).
 Mash-ups of workouts I’ve already done and different rep counts of the same moves in the same order are fine, but they’re not new workouts and lead to disappointment if they’re advertised that way.